Museum of Tolerance: Education

 The museum runs a program called The Museums Tools for Tolerance (r) for Law Enforcement and Criminal Justice Professional.
 Through its inception in 1996, it has trained over 75,000 law enforcement officers.
 The success of the program led to the creation of the New York Tolerance Center.

 Criticism

 In the past, some journalists and academics have criticized the way the Museum deals with its exhibits; Oren Baruch Stier, who specializes in Holocaust research and Jewish studies, criticized the museum in 1996 for not contextualizing the Holocaust.
 He argued against the separation of the museum's "tolerance" section and its area dedicated to the Holocaust.
 In 2003, Christopher Reynolds wrote, for the Los Angeles Times, that the museum lacked any exhibit about the Armenian genocide.
-Political theorist Wendy Brown critiqued the museum in a chapter of her 2009 book Regulating Aversion: Tolerance in the Age of Identity and Empire; in the book, Brown analyzed "tolerance as a museum object", and made connections between the Israeli–Palestinian conflict and genocide directed at non-Jewish groups.
+Political theorist Wendy Brown critiqued the museum in a chapter of her 2009 book Regulating Aversion: Tolerance in the Age of Identity and Empire; in the book, Brown analyzed "tolerance as a museum object."
 She thought that the experience of the museum could make its visitors more vigilant against social prejudice and stereotyping.